fossabot/passdrop/README.md

 - View, create, move, sort, and edit all groups and entries nested to any level
 - Password generator to automatically create random strong passwords for entries
 - Entry search capabilities at global and group-specific levels
-- Copy logins, passwords, urls, or notes to your clipboard
+- Copy logins, passwords, URLs, or notes to your clipboard
-- Automatically open urls in Safari while PassDrop remains open in the background
+- Automatically open URLs in Safari while PassDrop remains open in the background
 - Optionally clear clipboard whenever PassDrop is re-activated
 - "Lock in background" option to auto-lock your database after a customizable amount of time
 - Hide "Backup" group results when searching entries